bosi-programming/teaTwitterBot/Readme.md

 # Tea Bot for Twitter

-Tea bot for Twitter is a bot made in Python, with the <a href="https://www.tweepy.org/">Tweepy</a> library, that searches the Twitter for tea related tweets and retweets the ones with more retweets.
+Tea bot for Twitter is a bot made in Python with the <a href="https://www.tweepy.org/">Tweepy</a> library.
+The bot searches the Twitter for tea related tweets and retweets the ones with more retweets.

 ## How it works?